19 December 2020 / Company updatesRead more

 Purpose is noble, an admirable characteristic, something we aspire to and want our children to have a sense of.
 Many of us spent a good part of our early lives searching for one.
 We pride ourselves on having a clear one and our emotional state of mind is quite positively correlated with how successful we are in achieving ours.

 Human idiosyncrasies however are far too unpredictable and prosaic for me; organisations are my fetish.
 Whilst it may not be true of all humans, organisations usually exist for a reason.
 Their motivation for being is to pursue an articulated purpose.
-This “business purpose” is the thing that business strategists set straight in their corporate mission statements and elaborate in their strategic business plans.
+This “business purpose” is the thing that business strategists set straight in their corporate mission statements and elaborate in their strategic business plans and business architecture framework.

 A sense of purpose is about having direction; aligning people and deploying resources effectively.
 Purpose reduces uncertainty, the one thing that all business administrators will most certainly want to control.
 Uncertainty is bad, wasteful, the cause of failure, missed targets and undesired detours on the path to purpose.
 Reducing uncertainty clearly foreshadows success.